michael-golfi/azure-functions-java-worker/azure-functions-java-sample/README.md

 }
 ```

 Here we use two inputs for a function.
-The `@Bind` annotation accepts a `String` property which represents the name of the binding/trigger defined in `function.json`:
+The `@BindingName` annotation accepts a `String` property which represents the name of the binding/trigger defined in `function.json`:

 ```json
 {